Pavel-Hrdina/Zettlkasten/SLIP-BOX/Rapid Reframing Medhod.md

 ---

-The first step to reframe any problem is, you guessed it [Framing](Framing).
+1. The first step to reframe any problem is, you guessed it [Framing](Framing).
+2. The second step is [Analyzing the Problem](Analyzing%20the%20Problem)
+3. And last part is [Solving the Problem](Solving%20the%20Problem)

 It is very important that you **ask the right questions**.
 This is a method used to reframe the problem.
 It uses a tool called [The Reframing Canvas](The%20Reframing%20Canvas). it's also important to **stay optimistic**

 ## Personal Attachment

-If you want to solve the right problem, this is how you do it.
+If you want to solve the right [ Problem](Problem%20Solving%20), this is how you do it.

 ## References